OPCFoundation/UA-.NETStandard/SampleApplications/Samples/GDS/README.md

   - This user is defined for server push management and has the ability to access the server configuration nodes of the GDS server to update the server certificate and the trust lists.
 Server push configuration management is not a requirement for a GDS server and only supported here to demonstrate the functionality.

 ## Certificates
 The global discovery server creates the CA certificates for all configured certificate groups on the first start.

-By default a global discovery server accepts any incoming secure connection with an authenticated user ([GDS Users]).
-The console server certificates are stored in **%LocalApplicationData%/OPC Foundation/GDS/PKI** while the Windows .Net 4.6 server stores the certificates in **%CommonApplicationData%\OPC Foundation\GDS\PKI**. **%CommonApplicationData%** maps to the path set by the environment variable **ProgramData** on Windows.
+By default, a global discovery server accepts any incoming secure connection with an authenticated user ([GDS Users]).

+The console server certificates are stored in **%LocalApplicationData%/OPC Foundation/GDS/PKI** while the Windows .Net 4.6 server stores the certificates in **%CommonApplicationData%\OPC Foundation\GDS\PKI**.
+**%CommonApplicationData%** maps to the path set by the environment variable **ProgramData** on Windows.

 On Linux and macOS **%LocalApplicationData%** maps to **~/root/.local/share**.

 On Windows **%LocalApplicationData%** maps to **%USERPROFILE%\AppData\Local**.

 ### GDS Certificate stores
 Under **PKI**, the following stores contain certificates under **certs**, CRLs under **crl** or private keys under **private**.
-- **own** contains the reference server public certificate and private key.
+- **own** contains the GDS public certificate and private key.
 - **rejected** contains the rejected client certificates.
 To trust a client certificate, copy the rejected certificate to the **trusted/certs** folder.
 - **trusted** contains *trusted* client and CAs certificates and CRLs.
 - **issuers** contains CAs certificates and CRLs needed for validation of certificate chains.

 ### GDS CA Certificate stores
 Under **PKI**, the following stores contain certificates under **certs**, CRLs under **crl** or private keys under **private**.
-- **authorities** contains the public certificate, CRLs and private keys of the CA authorities.
+- **authorities** contains the public certificates, CRLs and private keys of the CA authorities.
-- **applications** contains the public certificates of all applications regsitered with the GDS.
+- **applications** contains the public certificates of all applications registered with the GDS.
 - **PKI/CA** contains folders for all supported certificate groups.
 At this point only the `DefaultApplicationGroup` **default** is supported.
-  - **PKI/CA/default** contains the *issuer* and *trusted* stores for the default application group.
+  - **PKI/CA/default** contains the *issuer* and *trusted* list for the default application group.
 Each store contains the CA certificates and CRLs.

 ### Customize the GDS CA Certificates
 To customize the CA certificate search for `<SubjectName>CN=IOP-2017 CA, O=OPC Foundation</SubjectName>` and enter your new subject.
 Then search the code and the configuration files for `SomeCompany` and enter your company name as appropriate.